Ethnic conflicts in Kenya

-Kenyan Orange Democratic Movement supporters at a rally during the 2007–08 Kenyan crisis.

 Ethnic conflicts in Kenya occur frequently, although most are classified as minor skirmishes.
 A significant increase in the severity of such conflicts between the various ethnic groups inhabiting the country was witnessed after the introduction of multi-party politics in the early 1990s, especially during the 2007–08 Kenyan crisis.
 Major conflicts have also led to exoduses of ethnic minority communities with roots in other geographical areas.

 Factors

 Several factors have been identified as the source of outbreaks of communal violence among populations living in close proximity to each other.
 These include: